 Premera members have many different drug benefit options with our plans.
 You pay a designated copay or coinsurance (the fixed amount you pay at the time of service), depending on the “level” the drug is assigned to.
-If you're not sure what prescription coverage you have, or if you have a different benefit than what is shown here, log into Premera.com to check your benefits booklet for complete details or contact customer service.
+If you're not sure what prescription coverage you have, log into Premera.com to check your benefits booklet for complete details or contact customer service.

 Check your ID card to see your copay or coinsurance for each drug level.

 The sample card here may not match what appears on your card, as benefits differ by plan.

 Use Rx Search to find your medication's drug level.